Behavior Strategies That Will Help Avoid Teacher Shortages

 Sometimes students may need an outlet to express their ideas, or drawings, or different ways to express emotions in better understanding their behavior.
 Teachers should encourage students to use journals as a way of reflecting on their emotions.

-Teacher Intuition and Student Behavior
+3. Utalize the Connection between Teacher Intuition and Student Behavior

 Teacher intuition plays an important role in creating effective behavior strategies in the classroom.